FluBBaOfWard/KarnakTest/README.md

 ADPCM values (nybbles) are written to IO address 0xD8, decoded PCM samples can then be read from 0xD9.
 Every other write uses the top/bottom nybble, top first , so you write the same byte twice and read samples after each write.
-The conversion requires 2 Cartridge clocks (16 cpu clocks) between write and read.
+The conversion requires up to 2 Cartridge clocks (16 cpu clocks) between write and read.
 Reading IO address 0xD8 returns its last written value, no matter if ADPCM is on or off.
 Writing to 0xD9 doesn't seem to do anything, no matter if ADPCM is on or off.
 Only _writing_ changes the state of the ADPCM engine, reading does not.